Witch trials in Finland

 The Witch trials in Finland were conducted in connection to Sweden (Finland then being a part of Sweden) and were relatively few with the exception of the 1660s and 1670s, when a big witch hunt affected both Finland and Sweden.
-Finland differed from most of Europe in that an uncommonly large part of the accused were men, which it had in common with the witch trials in Iceland.
+Finland differed from most parts of Europe (except for Carinthia and Salzburg regions of Austria, Normandy in France, and Russia where too the majority of victims were male) were in that an uncommonly large part of the accused were men, which it had in common with the witch trials in Iceland.

 Most of the people accused in Finland were men, so called "wise men" hired to perform magic by people.
 From 1674 to 1678, a real witch hysteria broke out in Ostrobothnia, during which twenty women and two men were executed.

 History

 Much material is missing from the documentation of the local courts as well as from Turku, and the numbers for witch trials are therefore unknown.
 Preserved documentation states that 710 witch trials took place in Finland between 1520 and 1699, resulting in 115 death sentences.

 During this period, Finland was a part of Sweden and under Swedish law.
 Sorcery was criminalized in Sweden–Finland in the County Law of 1350, which stated death penalty for sorcery only if it had been combined with murder (maleficium), and until the mid 17th century, the sorcery cases were only one or two annually and very rarely resulted in a death penalty.
 During the 17th-century, however, the interpretation of the law became more severe under the influence of Biblical law, and the definition of sorcery as witchcraft and a Pact with Satan became more common.